 During the development of an ISP, the individual's case manager and family/legal or designated representative help the individual to identify desired outcomes.
 Desired Outcomes are what drive a person's ISP.

 These are personal goals; things that the person is interested in trying, learning, doing, or achieving in the next year or as a longer termed outcome.
 Desired Outcomes must relate to what is important TO the person-desired outcomes are not simply support needs, although they may contain components of supports a person needs in specific areas or with specific tasks.

 c) A case manager assists an individual and family/legal or designated representative to identify services and supports that will help to achieve the desired outcomes.
 As described in Appendix D.1.c., the individual and family/legal or designated representative, through the process of choice advising, are informed of the available service options.
 The ISP authorizes services that are requested to achieve the desired, identified outcomes.
 These services address support needs identified by the person centered planning process.
 During a meeting which includes, at a minimum, the case manager and the individual and family/legal or designated representative, desired outcomes are established and the supports necessary to achieve them are identified.
 Other attendees at the ISP meeting participate at the invitation of the individual and family/legal or designated representative.
+When a requested service at the invitation of the individual and family/legal or designated representative.
 When a requested service or provider is reduced, denied or terminated the individual is given an opportunity for a Fair Hearing.